Magdi-khaled/E-commerce-Ystore/README.md

 - Register and manage a seller account.
 - List fashion products with images, descriptions, and pricing.
 - Track orders and manage inventory.
-- View sales reports and performance analytics.
+- View sales reports and performance analytics [Dashboard].

 ### 🛠️ Admin Features: